osxi/meteor-annyang-demo/README.md

 # meteor-annyang-demo

-Demo of voice recognition in a Meteor app using Annyang.
+Demo of speech recognition in a Meteor app using Annyang.

 ## Background